gicentre/elm-vegalite/docs/changeNotes.md

 - Minor corrections to the API documentation.
 - Internal refactor of transform functions that return multiple labelled specs.
 - Additions to tests for new VL4.1 features
+- Amended examples and tests to conform with the (breaking) changes in the VL4.1 schema.

 ---